atomec-project/atoMEC/README.md

   4. Now run scripts from inside the `atoMEC` virtual environment, e.g. `python examples/simple.py`

 * Try running the examples in `examples/` and report any problems

+N.B.: atoMEC currently does not support Windows installation.
+This is due to the dependency on `pylibxc` which currently lacks Windows support.

 ## Running
 You can familiarize yourself with the usage of this package by running the example scripts in `examples/`.